Majinkensword/testingiptv/README.md

-# mIPTV
+# IPTV Testing

-My own private TV.
+My own testing of IPTV feeds.

-⛔NOT FOR SHARING, SALE, RE-SELL or USE FOR PUBLIC VIEWING, for Private Use only!⚔️"
+⛔For educational purposes only.
+NOT FOR SHARING, SALE, RE-SELL or USE FOR PUBLIC VIEWING, for Private Use only!⚔️"